atmosinf/ml_practice/pytorch/segmentation/U_net/README.md

 NOTE: for the validation dataset, i cut-pasted some images and masks from the train dataset.<br><br>

-### train.py runs, but fails due to lack of memory and because cude is not present
+### train.py runs, but fails due to lack of memory and because cuda is not present
 ![1](screenshots/1.png)<br>
 ![2](screenshots/2.png)<br>